Bronya-Rand/DDLCModTemplate2.0/README.md

 The **new** Python 3 DDLC Mod Template is a mod template made by Azariel Del Carmen (GanstaKingofSA) for the **original** Doki Doki Literature Club that adheres to [Team Salvato's IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods on Ren'Py 8.

+> Additionaly [here](./CREDITS.md) are all the contributors that contributed to the mod template.

 > For Ren'Py 6-7 support, see the [Python 2](https://github.com/GanstaKingofSA/DDLCModTemplate2.0/tree/python-2) branch.

 ### Disclaimers